 Brain Injuries: How to Qualify for Social Security Disability

 Brain injuries can be the result of direct trauma or secondary conditions such as intracerebral hemorrhage or brain herniation.
-Brain injuries and the related symptoms depend largely on the area of the brain that is affected.
-Minor injuries result in temporary dysfunction of brain cells but more severe injuries result in permanent damage.
+Brain injuries and the related symptoms depend primarily on the area of the brain that is affected.
+Minor injuries result in temporary dysfunction of brain cells, but more severe injuries occur in permanent damage.
 Treatment of brain damage may include physical therapy, occupational therapy, or medication.